You’re taking BCAAs to build muscle. Instead, you’re getting fatigue, stomach cramps, and broken sleep.

 Table of contents

-- Real-Life Experience: What I Noticed With Excess BCAAs
+- My Experience: What Happened When I Took Too Many BCAAs

 Absolutely, yes.
 While BCAAs are popular for muscle recovery and workout performance, taking too much can backfire.